Toi Hutchinson: Early life and education

 At nine years old, Hutchinson moved to Country Club Hills, Illinois, where she was raised by her mother and maternal grandparents.
 She attended Infant Jesus of Prague elementary school in Flossmoor, and Rich Central High School in Olympia Fields.
-At the University of Illinois at Champaign-Urbana, she earned a Bachelor of Arts degree, majoring in English and minoring in psychology.
+At the University of Illinois Urbana-Champaign, she earned a Bachelor of Arts degree, majoring in English and minoring in psychology.
 Hutchinson returned to her old high school as an English teacher.
 She graduated from Northern Illinois University's College of Law in 2014.

 Career

 Hutchinson has worked on behalf of the State Alliance of YMCAs and for the Chicago Southland Chamber of Commerce's Government Affairs Council.
-In 2004, she became an Executive Management Fellow in the Women and Leadership program created by Harvard University's Kennedy School of Government.
+In 2004, she became an Executive Management Fellow in the Women and Leadership program created by Harva Kennedy School.
 That same year, Hutchinson ran unsuccessfully for Supervisor of Bloom Township.
 The day after that election, she accepted a position on the staff of Debbie Halvorson.
 Hutchinson eventually became Halvorson's Chief of Staff.

 Hutchinson was appointed in January 2009 to complete the rest of Debbie Halvorson's term following Halvorson's 2008 election to the United States House of Representatives.
 During her tenure, Hutchinson served on the Agriculture and Conservation, Labor, Local Government, Veteran Affairs, and Transportation committee.

+Hutchinson served as president of the National Conference of State Legislatures from 2018 to 2019.

 Hutchinson left the Illinois Senate in 2019, and Patrick Joyce was appointed by local party leaders in the 40th district to succeed her.

 Hutchinson was appointed president and CEO of the Marijuana Policy Project in December 2021.